Content Editing Lab, LLC

-Academic copyediting, proofreading, translation out of French, website content
+Academic copy editing, memoir, translation out of French, writing web content

 Dr. Amato offers French-English translation, and has done archival research/translation for Simon & Schuster.
 Her expertise includes fluency in French & Italian and expertise in literature, European history, and Caribbean studies.

 Dr. Amato writes content for websites.
-She has designed university curriculum and study abroad programs, led workshops at a dozen national conferences, and given talks on French culture at conferences and museums.
+She has designed university curriculum and study abroad programs, led workshops at national conferences, and given talks on French culture at conferences and museums.

 For 15 years as Professor of French & Italian, Dr. Amato taught grammar/literature in French, Italian, & English, working with students on writing at EIU and Utica College.
 She published her research in a book chapter with Hollitzer and in French Review.
 She also published a documentary and a guest editorial in the Journal of Health Communication on what lessons the arts hold for medicine & public health and created content for an Italian textbook.